Should I set up a family trust?

 Once the trust deed is drafted, it needs to be settled.
 This is done by the appointed settlor, typically an individual unrelated to the family.

-After the settlor signs the trust document, the trustee(s) hold a meeting to agree on their appointment to the position.
-This binds them to the terms of the family trust deed.
+Once the trust is signed, the trustee(s) hold a meeting to formally agree on their appointment to the position.
+This binds them to the terms and responsibilities of the family trust deed.
+Once that’s done, it's set as the legal framework that governs how the trust operates.

 How you pay stamp duty on your family trust will vary between Australia's states and territories.
 Some states require the family trust to be stamped by the relevant revenue authority (such as the State Revenue Office.)